tawseef-rahman/recipes-data-analysis/index.md

 I selected the best model by evaluating its performance using 5-fold cross-validation, with the R<sup>2</sup> metric as the evaluation metric.
 The R<sup>2</sup> metric is an appropriate metric for regression tasks because it quantifies how much of the variance in the response variable is explained by the model.

 The final model achieved an R<sup>2</sup> score of **0.4502**, a substantial improvement over the baseline model's R<sup>2</sup> score of 0.0003.
-The improvement in the R<sup>2</sup> score suggrsts that incorporating domain knowledge through new features and using a more expressive model significantly improved the model's ability to predict average recipe ratings.
+The improvement in the R<sup>2</sup> score suggests that incorporating domain knowledge through new features and using a more expressive model significantly improved the model's ability to predict average recipe ratings.